Abjad/abjad/abjad/docs/source/examples/ferneyhough/index.rst

    >>> duration = Fraction(1, 4)

-And then we make one row of rhythms, with the last `tie chain` increasingly
+And then we make one row of rhythms, with the last `logical tie` increasingly
 subdivided:

 ::